-- ➤ Between 27 February and 28 April, Ukrainian and Russian officials met for several rounds of talks; however, no breakthrough regarding a ceasefire agreement is expected in the near term, and humanitarian corridors have been largely ineffective. - The EU plans to finance the purchase and delivery of weapons to Ukraine the first time it has done this.
-Several NATO countries on an individual basis and not at the direction of the alliance continue to provide military armaments to Ukraine: - Slovakia provided S-300 conventional surface-to-air missile (SAM) systems to Ukraine and late April reports indicates additional similar provision of such systems by unspecified NATO member states fighter jet components also delivered; - Russia stated it will take measures to defend against weapons shipments to Ukraine with late-April reiteration of this stance, in particular, any provision of high-altitude air-defence systems and/or aircraft; - NATO activated the Response Force within the alliance for the first time & a multinational battlegroup for air defence was set up in Slovakia, with US, Germany and the Netherlands deploying Patriot air-defence systems; US deployed Patriot air-defence systems to Poland, and the UK Sky Sabre will also be deployed to Poland; - NATO Baltic Sea & Black Sea air-policing missions remain ongoing along with increased air operations over Eastern Flank member states in the alliance.
+- ➤ Over the past three months, Ukrainian and Russian officials have met for several rounds of talks; however, no breakthrough regarding a ceasefire agreement is expected in the near term, and humanitarian corridors have been largely ineffective. - The EU plans to finance the purchase and delivery of weapons to Ukraine the first time it has done this.
+Several NATO countries on an individual basis and not at the direction of the alliance continue to provide military armaments to Ukraine: - Slovakia provided S-300 conventional surface-to-air missile (SAM) systems to Ukraine; individual NATO member states have provided fighter jet components, helicopters and drones; MANPADS and other air-defence systems have been provided by alliance members; both the US & UK are set to provide anti-ship missiles to Ukraine; - Russia stated it will take measures to defend against weapons shipments to Ukraine, in particular, any provision of high-altitude air-defence systems and/or aircraft; - NATO activated the Response Force within the alliance for the first time & a multinational battlegroup for air defence was set up in Slovakia, with US, Germany and the Netherlands deploying Patriot air-defence systems; US deployed Patriot air-defence systems to Poland, and the UK Sky Sabre will also be deployed to Poland; - NATO Baltic Sea & Black Sea air-policing missions remain ongoing along with increased air operations over Eastern Flank member states in the alliance.